Grizedale forest walks

 Gruffalo trail Grizedale Forest

-We completed the Zog trail in 2023 and loved the trail as well as the app that goes along with it.
+We completed the Gruffalo’s party trail in October 2024.
 There are boards around the trail with interactive elements and fun facts as well as photo opportunities.

-If you do want to find a Gruffalo sculpture in the Lake District then I can recommend the Orrest head walk where there is a gorgeous large Gruffalo sculpture halfway up the path.
+Other places to see a Gruffalo sculpture in the Lake District – I can recommend the Orrest head walk where there is a gorgeous large Gruffalo sculpture (and some of his friends too) halfway up the path.
 There is also a really good Gruffalo and friends trail at Whinlatter forest.
 Find out more about Whinlatter forest walks here.

 Pram-friendly walks in Grizedale forest